-As set in Note 2 of the financial report, the impact of COVID-19 has resulted in continuing uncertainty on the Group's operating performance.
+As set in Note 2 of the financial report, the impact of COVID- Our procedures included, amongst others: 19 has resulted in continuing uncertainty on the Group's operating performance.

 Cash flow forecasts prepared by Management indicate that there are sufficient cash reserves to continue to support the going concern assumption.